Love ’em or hate ’em, without family, we break down, so consider family preparedness now and learn how-to, here!

-4. Get out of debt.
+4. Get Out of Debt

 The only allowable debts are for purposes of education, our home, or a sound business venture to produce income for the family.
-My father was very wise about most things––he often told me: “Jimmy, there are only 2 kinds of people, those who earn interest, and those who pay it!”
+My father was very wise about most things––he often told me: “Jimmy, there are only two kinds of people, those who earn interest, and those who pay it!”
 Grow your savings, not your stuff!

 - Paradigm Action Item: We can sustain our lifestyle without too much further reduction of “creature comforts.”